SLC

 The Mountain West Is One of the Fastest-Growing Energy Regions

-The Interior West — including Utah, Arizona, Colorado, Nevada, and New Mexico — is emerging as one of the fastest-growing electricity markets in the country.
-Utilities across the region are forecasting 50%+ electricity demand growth over the next decade, fueled by digital infrastructure, advanced manufacturing, and population growth.
+The Interior West — including Utah, Arizona, Colorado, Nevada and New Mexico — is emerging as one of the fastest-growing electricity markets in the country.
+Utilities across the region are forecasting 50%+ electricity demand growth over the next decade.

 Utilities such as Rocky Mountain Power (PacifiCorp) are already planning for significant load growth as hyperscale data center development accelerates across the West.